Jamie66m/project-1/README.md

   - I wanted to have the dementors moving to the wall of the grid, then down the grid by one row and then move in the opposite direction to the other wall.
 However I struggled with the logic and functionality of this and therefore stuck to using set intervals and timeouts.
   - Potentially spent to much time focusing on the design on certain components of the game and could have introduced extra features which are mentioned below.
+  - Should have planned to incorporate levels at the beginning as I could have avoided making so many last minute changes.
+  - Getting the dementors spells to fire from the front row.

 ## Future features
  -  If the spells collide then they are removed.